Edith Monteiro Veiga

 Brockton

-Edith do Carmo Fontes Monteiro Veiga, better known as (mas konxedu pa) “Dona Julieta,” was born September 15, 1938 in Cova Figueira, Fogo, Cabo Verde.
+Edith do Carmo Fontes Monteiro Veiga, better known as (mas konxedu pa) “Dona Julieta,” was born on September 19, 1938 in Mosteiros and was raised in Cova Figueira, Fogo, Cabo Verde.
 At 19, she married the late Antonio F. Veiga, and settled in Baluarte, Fogo where they were married for more than 25 years and raised a beautiful family.
 She passed away at home, surrounded by family, on Tuesday February 24, 2026.

 She leaves a tremendous legacy as a beloved mother, stepmother, godmother, mother-in-law, grandmother, great-grandmother, aunt, cousin, sister, sister-in-law, “cumadre,” community member and friend to all.